-To request a course number or prefix change, consult with the Student Registration and Record Services office.
+To request a course number or prefix change, consult with the Registrar's office.
 Then, complete the New Course Form to request the new course number/prefix and then complete the Deactivation of Existing Course form to deactivate the original course number/prefix.

 For course number changes, any attributes will carry over to new course number only if the course description and student learning outcomes remain the same.
 If there are changes with the course description and student learning outcomes, any attribute will need review by respected areas.